Oswego Fire Protection District seeks discovery recount for tax referendum

-The fire district filed paperwork with the county clerk’s office seeking the discovery recount on July 22.
+The fire district filed paperwork with the county clerk’s office July 22 seeking the discovery recount.

 Under the rules of a discovery recount, the fire district is allowed to seek an examination of up to 25% of the district’s voting precincts.